 The idea behind data partitioning is really pretty simple: Rather than storing data in one really large table, you spread the data out among many smaller tables.
 When used properly, this technique can aid in the maintenance and scalability of storing data, and a good partitioning strategy lets you increase the efficiency of operations against that data.
 Partitioning lets you spread your data among filegroups on different drives as well and makes it easier to re-index smaller segments of the overall data set.
 However, although the idea is relatively simple, historically, the implementation has not been.

-The Developer and Enterprise editions of SQL Server 2005 andbrought changes that made partitioning much easier.
+The Developer and Enterprise editions of SQL Server 2005 and SQL Server 2008 brought changes that made partitioning much easier.
 Instead of defining different tables and hashing them together, as in previous versions, SQL Server would let you define a single table as well as define how your data would be logically and physically distributed through the use of schemes and functions.
 In addition, SQL Server would manage the distribution in the background so you didn’t have to.
 Your data would still be in smaller tables, as it had been in previous versions, but SQL Server would handle those details in the background.
 In this article, my goal is to give you an overall high-level view of some of the challenges I’ve faced and the differences I’ve noticed between SQL Server 2005 and SQL Server 2008 performance when I run the same queries against nonpartitioned and partitioned tables.

 Design and Implementation